Alysa Liu: 2024–25 season: Comeback and World champion

 On March 2, 2025, Liu took part in Legacy on Ice, an ice show organized by U.S. Figure Skating that paid tribute to lives lost aboard American Eagle Flight 5342.
 Later that month, at the 2025 World Figure Skating Championships in Boston, Liu won the gold medal, winning both the short and free programs.
 Liu dethroned three-time defending champion Kaori Sakamoto of Japan, and became the first American woman to win the World title since Kimmie Meissner in 2006.
 Liu's victory marked a meteoric comeback after stepping away from the sport in 2022.
-In an interview following the surprise victory, Liu shared, "Oh my god, this means so much to me after everything I’ve gone through.
-I’m so happy.
-I’m mostly glad that I could put out two strong performances.
-I never, ever would have dreamed of becoming a world champion after coming back to the sport.
-To be honest, I don’t have any expectations anymore going into competitions.
-The interaction we have with the other American women is just great.
-We have so much fun together, and even during practices, we give each other little smiles and high fives—that already makes each other better.
-We can really feel each other’s victories...
-I think Kaori is the greatest of all time.
-I hope we have many more competitions and hopefully also shows together next season."
+Liu was selected for Team USA at the 2025 World Team Trophy, where she won the short and free program segments of the women's competition, and Team USA took the gold medal.